-Bryan Aughney began his tenure at Our Lady of the Lake University on June 21, 2017.
+Bryan Aughney begins his third season as head coach for the OLLU baseball team.
 He is a native of Bozeman, Mont., and comes to OLLU after five seasons as head baseball coach at Harlingen High School, where he also taught business.
 His teams made three trips to the UIL State Playoffs and accumulated an overall record of 73-64.
 In his first year there, he was named Valley Morning Star Coach of the Year.

-Prior to Harlingen, Aughney had much success as head coach at the University of Texas at Brownsville (now consolidated with the University of Texas-Pan American to form the University of Texas Rio Grande Valley) for four seasons (and one season as assistant coach), when the Scorpions were part of the NAIA.
-His teams from 2008-2012 accumulated an overall record of 124-107 and twice qualified for the NAIA National Tournament.
-The RRAC honored 15 of his players as first-team all-conference, four were selected to the Gold Glove team, two were pitchers of the year and 44 were scholar athletes.
-One of his players was selected as NAIA All-American and four were offered professional baseball contracts.
+Before Harlingen, Aughney had much success as head coach at the University of Texas at Brownsville (now consolidated with the University of Texas-Pan American to form the University of Texas Rio Grande Valley) for four seasons (and one season as assistant coach), when the Scorpions were part of the NAIA.
+His teams from 2008-2018 accumulated an overall record of 149-136 and twice qualified for the NAIA National Tournament.
+The RRAC honored 16 of his players as first-team all-conference, six were selected to the Gold Glove team, two were pitchers of the year, and 60 were scholar athletes.
+One of his players was selected as NAIA All-American, and four were offered professional baseball contracts.
 Aughney also was the conference's baseball chair, leading the rearrangement of the conference alignment and the dissolving of divisional play, conference scheduling, operations procedures and oversight.

 Aughney's teams dedicated many hours to the NAIA Champions of Character program as volunteers for the Moody Clinic, and in programs promoting breast cancer awareness and youth motivation.